Gabriele250901/React-Ex/README.md

 Exercise13
 Modify the Counter component so that the initial value of the counter, the increment interval and the increment amount are passed as props to the component.

+Exercise14
+Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.